projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 Guest Memory Execution Prevention
 +++++++++++++++++++++++++++++++++

-SMEP is designed to prevent user memory malicious code (typically attacker-supplied) from being executed in the kernel (Ring 0) privilege level.
+SMEP is designed to prevent user memory malware (typically attacker-supplied) from being executed in the kernel (Ring 0) privilege level.
 As long as the CR4.SMEP = 1, software operating in supervisor mode cannot fetch instructions from linear addresses that are accessible